Fumlop/EliteMeritTracker/README.md

 Credits

-This plugin was developed on GitHub with contributions from Fumlop,nictheman123.
+This plugin was developed on GitHub with contributions from Fumlop, nictheman123, vScourge